ray-project/ray/doc/source/cluster/kubernetes/examples/gpu-training-example.md

 ```

 # Step 1: Setup a Kubernetes cluster on GCP.
+In this section, we set up a Kubernetes cluster with CPU and GPU node pools.
+These instructions are for GCP, but a similar setup would work for any major cloud provider.

 ```shell
 # Step 1: Setup a Kubernetes cluster on GCP.
 # e2-standard-8 => 8 vCPU; 32 GB RAM